 Finally, a good mineral program is only valuable if your cattle will eat the mineral.
 Proper management of mineral feeders is key.
 It is important to monitor intake of mineral to ensure cattle are consuming the recommended amount.
 It is also extremely important that the mineral supply, particularly for cattle on pasture, does not run out.
-If supplies run out, cattle are likely to over-consume minerals.
+If supplies run out, cattle are likely to over-consume minerals when reintroduced.

-Perhaps the most important take home message from the article is don't forget or skimp on your mineral program.
-A good mineral program is vital for healthy calves that grow and perform!
+Perhaps the most important take home message is don't forget or skimp on your mineral program.
+A good mineral program is vital part of a good herd management program, and is vital for healthy calves that grow and perform!